GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (165) .md

 **Effect**: You fling a sparkling mote in a straight line at a point within range.
 Upon impact, a burst of flames in every color explodes out in a 5 yard semifan in a direction of your choice, inflicting a fire attack against anything caught therein.
 When you cast the spell, you may choose whether critical hits are treated as fire or radiant attacks.

-A critical success with the spell check increases the length of the fan by a number of feet equal to your [Magic] bonus.
+A critical success with the spell check increases the length of the fan by a number of feet equal to your [Magic] bonus or to have the mote's trajectory change up to 45 degrees once at any point.

 **At Higher Tiers**: Each tier beyond minimum can increase the range by 3 yards or the length of the fan by 1 yard.